Random walk

-In mathematics, a random walk, sometimes known as a drunkard's walk, is a stochastic process that describes a path that consists of a succession of random steps on some mathematical space.
+In mathematics, a random walk is a stochastic process that describes a path that consists of a succession of random steps on some mathematical space.

-An elementary example of a random walk is the random walk on the integer number line $\mathbb Z$ which starts at 0, and at each step moves +1 or −1 with equal probability.
+An elementary example of a random walk is one on the integer number line $\mathbb Z$ which starts at 0, and at each step moves +1 or −1 with equal probability.
 Other examples include the path traced by a molecule as it travels in a liquid or a gas (see Brownian motion), the search path of a foraging animal, or the price of a fluctuating stock and the financial status of a gambler.
 Random walks have applications to engineering and many scientific fields including ecology, psychology, computer science, physics, chemistry, biology, economics, and sociology.
 The term random walk was first introduced by Karl Pearson in 1905.

 Realizations of random walks can be obtained by Monte Carlo simulation.

+In certain text, random walk is sometimes known as a drunkard's walk.

 Lattice random walk

 A popular random walk model is that of a random walk on a regular lattice, where at each step the location jumps to another site according to some probability distribution.
 In a simple random walk, the location can only jump to neighboring sites of the lattice, forming a lattice path.
 In a simple symmetric random walk on a locally finite lattice, the probabilities of the location jumping to each one of its immediate neighbors are the same.
 The best-studied example is the random walk on the d-dimensional integer lattice (sometimes called the hypercubic lattice) $\mathbb Z^d$.

-If the state space is limited to finite dimensions, the random walk model is called a simple bordered symmetric random walk, and the transition probabilities depend on the location of the state because on margin and corner states the movement is limited.
+If, in addition, the state space is finite, the random walk model is called a simple bordered symmetric random walk, and the transition probabilities depend on the location of the state because on margin and corner states the movement is limited.